hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-queries.md

 <b><a href="https://hasura.io/learn/graphql/graphiql" target="_blank">Try it out in GraphiQL</a></b>

 The most important bit to check here is `limit: 10`.
 GraphQL servers will provide a list of arguments that can be used in `()` next to specific fields.

 In our case, we are using Hasura for creating the GraphQL backend which provides filter, sort and pagination arguments.
 The GraphQL server or API that you use, might provide a different set of arguments that can be used.

+### GraphQL Query With Multiple Arguments {#multiple-arguments}

+GraphQL allows you to use multiple arguments in the same query.
+You can use one or more arguments on each field or nested object in the query.

-### Multiple arguments on multiple fields: Fetch 1 user and 5 most recent todos for each user {#multiple-arguments}
+Let's fetch 1 user and the 5 most recent todos for that user to showcase that.

 ```graphql
 query {